JamesTheGiblet/EMBER/hardware/EMBER_PARTS_LIST.md

 * **Motor Driver:** The `Technical Specification` mentions the L298N, but the `BUILD_GUIDE` explicitly warns **AGAINST** it due to size.
 Stick to the **L9110S** or **TB6612FNG**.
 * **ESP32:** Ensure you buy the **30-pin** version.
 The 38-pin versions will not fit the wiring diagrams provided in the manual.
-* **Batteries:** 18650 LiPo batteries can be dangerous.
-Use a dedicated charger or the TP4056 board and never leave them charging unattended.
+* **Batteries:** LiPo batteries can be dangerous.
+Use a dedicated charger like the TP4056 board and never leave them charging unattended.